dolanske/beskydy/README.md

 - `$el`: Expose the current element we're writing expression for
 - `$event`: Expose the event, if used within event listeners
 - `$refs`: Expose the scope's element refs

+Inline expressions can be added to a text content of any element.
+You need to wrap these with delimiters `{{ test }}`, and they do not expose anything, but it's the best way to add reactive pieces into text.

 ## Directives